chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-signing/getting-started-chainguard-enforce-signing.md

 > _This documentation is related to Chainguard Enforce Signing.
 You can request access to the product selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs)._

 Powered by the open source security tool suite [Sigstore](https://www.sigstore.dev/), Chainguard Enforce Signing enables you to generate digital signatures for software artifacts inside your own organization using the individual identities of your team members and [ephemeral keys](https://www.chainguard.dev/unchained/the-principle-of-ephemerality).

-Enforce Signing helps organizations ensure the integrity of container images, code commits, and other software artifacts with private signatures that can be validated at any point that verification is needed.
-Additionally, you can bring your own key and certificate to work with Enforce Signing, so key usage can be monitored and audited against your organization's compliance requirements.

-Enforce Signing is built with privacy in mind.
-While Sigstore is built on [transparency](https://docs.sigstore.dev/rekor/overview) by design, Enforce Signing will not store any of your information in a public transparency log.
-This enables you to conform to your organization's privacy requirements while still being able to get the value of Sigstore.
+Enforce Signing can be monitoried and audited against your organization's compliance and privacy requirements so you have full control.
+Learn more about Enforce Signing in our [Overview and FAQs doc](/chainguard/chainguard-enforce/chainguard-enforce-signing/chainguard-enforce-signing-faqs/).

-This guide will onboard you to Chainguard Enforce Signing.
+This guide will onboard you to Chainguard Enforce Signing on Google Cloud Platform (GCP).

 ## Prerequisites